-The file menu provides commands to open, acquire, and save images in Paint.NET.
+The menu contains commands to open, acquire, close, save and print images with paint.net.
 These options behave similarly to other document authoring and image editing programs.

-This allows you to open an existing image.
-The opened image will be added to the image list.
-It works the same as the Open facility in just about any other document-oriented application.
+This allows you to open an existing image for editing.
+The opened image will be added to the image list and displayed in the

-This submenu contains one item: From Scanner or Camera.
-This allows you to create a new image that is acquired from either a scanner or camera attached to your computer.
+This sub-menu contains one item: .
+This allows a new image to be acquired from either a scanner or camera attached to the computer.
 The scanner or camera must support Windows Image Acquisition 2.0 (WIA).

 This command saves the image with the current filename.
-If you have not saved the image before, and if the file type you are saving as requires configuration (GIF, TGA, and JPEG), then you will be presented with the Save Configuration dialog.
-If you have not yet named your image (that is, if it's still called "Untitled"), you'll need to give it a name.
+If the image has not been previously saved, or if the file type specified requires configuration (PNG, BMP, GIF, TGA or JPEG but not PDN or TIF), then the Save Configuration dialog will be presented.
+If the image is unnamed (that is, if it's still called "Untitled"), a filename will need to be supplied.

-For JPEG images, you will be presented with the ability to configure the quality of the image.
-For GIF images, you may configure how transparency and dithering are handled.
-Lastly, TGA images may be configured to save at 24 or 32-bit, and with or without RLE compression.
+When saving JPEG images, the quality of the image can be configured.
+For GIF images, transparency and dithering options are presented.
+TGA images may be configured to save at 24 or 32-bit, and with or without RLE compression.

-The dialog shows a preview of how the image will appear when loaded in another application (or in Paint.NET) after it is saved.
+The dialog below shows a preview of how the image will appear when loaded with another application (or paint.net).
 The file size is shown below the preview.
-You may use the configuration settings to help you optimize quality vs. file size.
+The configurable options help optimize quality vs. file size.